bioexcel/2020-10-cp2k_qmmm_intro/session_1/Session1_exercise.md

 ```

 The easiest way to validate the atomic vibrations is to visualise them.
 The
-default output format in CP2K is [MOLDEN](http://cheminf.cmbi.ru.nl/molden/)
-format (**TS-VIBRATIONS-1.mol**), you might find this software difficult to
+default output format in CP2K is MOLDEN format, you might find this software
-install and to use -- we have therefore provided a python script that converts
+difficult to install and to use -- we have therefore provided a python script
-this format to multiple XYZ files, one for each vibration.
-You can visualise
+that converts this format to multiple XYZ files, one for each vibration.
+You can
-these multiple XYZ files using Pymol of VMD.
+visualise these multiple XYZ files using Pymol of VMD.

 This image shows the first vibration found using CP2K: